-Colors are calculated using normalized iteration count; histogram coloring, logarithmic smoothing, and linear regression are combined for smooth color transitions.
+Its colors are calculated using an algorithm known as "normalized iteration count"- combining histogram coloring, logarithmic smoothing, and linear regression for smooth color transitions.

 To speed up render times, it utilizes multiple threads to render multiple sections of the image at once.